ResetXPDR/MSFS_AutoFPS/README.md

   - AutoFPS complements this by adjusting the base LOD values that MSFS dynamic settings operate within.
 It responds to longer-term performance trends, especially increasing LODs in favourable conditions — extending the usable range beyond the default 50–100% window imposed by MSFS dynamic settings.
   - AutoFPS also manages a broader set of performance-critical graphics settings — including Cloud Quality and ten others — offering a more comprehensive performance management regime than dynamic LODs alone.
   - Together, MSFS dynamic settings and AutoFPS now work in tandem to manage both performance and visual quality, each addressing different layers of the optimisation stack.
-  - See the Usage section for more details on how to optimally configure this feature.
+  - See the Usage / Configuration section for details on how to optimally configure this feature.

 You developed this app and must therefore know how to best configure it, so surely you can tell me the best settings for me to use?
 - The best settings for you to use are highly dependent on your system's capabilities, what other addons and supporting apps you use, and what your expectation of "best" actually is - higher FPS, improved visuals, smoother experience - some of which are mutually exclusive (i.e you can have one but only at the expense of another).